 What can you do to make your product or service the obvious choice?

-…And maybe even more importantly, how can you present that information in a way that is easily – and immediately – understood by your ideal customer?
+…And maybe even more importantly, how can you present that information in a way that is easy – and immediately – understood by your ideal customer?

-Keep these questions in mind whenever you’re creating your marketing material, and you’ll be closer to the kind of messages that resonate with prospects simply and effectively, and provide just the information they’re after.
+Keep these questions in mind when you’re creating your marketing material, and you’ll be closer to the messages that resonate with prospects simply and effectively and provide just the information they’re after.

 In your corner,